arunredhu/ngx-cdk-loader/README.md

+# This library is under development.
+Please don't use as of now.
+(In Draft Stage)

 # NgxCdkLoader

 `ngx-cdk-loader` module provides the services & directive to manage the state of the loader within the Angular application.
 Please note that this package doesn't provide any UI loader element.
 You can make your own reusable UI loader component using this loader CDK.